unavailable-mptf/ad2edit/README.md

 ## What you need

-Windows and a Garry's Mod install.
+Garry's Mod.
 The editor reads models from the game and from your workshop addons.
-None of that content is included here.
+None of that content is included with the program.

-## Build it
+## IF you want to build it

-You need [Rust](https://rustup.rs) 1.95 or newer.
+You need [Rust](https://rustup.rs) 1.95 or newer*.

 ```
 cargo build --release --features gui
 ```

 The programs end up in `target/release`.

-Run the tests with `cargo test --no-default-features`.
+*Cargo warns that some packages will not be available in later unspecified versions

 ## Status

-It works on my machine with my dupes and my addon versions.
-Pasting what it builds hasn't had much testing in game yet, so keep backups.
+It works on my machine with dupes made on the latest version of ACF-3 (as of writing this) and earlier.

 ## Licence